ArnaudDroitLab/LD-annot/README.md

 1) a python script (LD-annot.py) written in Python3 (not 2.7 that will not run properly and delivered a error message)
 2) a bash script (calculLD.sh) that need to be in the same folder and will be invoked by LD-annot.py

 The tool also needs PLINK1.9 to run.
-If you don't have this version installed on your computer, you may find it here: https://www.cog-genomics.org/plink2 or here.
+If you don't have this version installed on your computer, you may find it here: https://www.cog-genomics.org/plink2 , or from this repository for linux (plink_linux_x86_64_20190304.zip).
+PLINK1.9 is under GNU GENERAL PUBLIC LICENSE (v3, 29 June 2007).
 To install it, simply follow the instructions repeated below.